-Checkbook Control is actually a term that came about from providers of 401(k)s.
-Essentially, it’s a marketing term of art.
-Rarely is there a literal checkbook involved, but it can be helpful to think of the checkbook as a metaphor for your how your plan's assets are managed.
+Checkbook control is actually a term that came about from providers of 401(k)s.
+Rarely is there a literal checkbook involved, but it can be helpful to think of the checkbook as a metaphor for how your plan's assets are managed.

 Checkbook control for self-directed 401(k)s simply refers to the ability to invest in anything that the IRS allows, including a broad range of nontraditional investments.
 It's a highly desirable feature, and likely the reason you're considering a self-directed 401(k) in the first place.

 Essentially, Checkbook control is the aspect of your account that allows you to break free from the shackles of custodians and traditional investments.
 If you want the freedom to control how your retirement assets are invested and the ability to diversify these investments, then you need this feature.

 But as we mentioned, the IRS does not use this terminology.
 If you read through the regulations on self-directed 401(k)s, you'll actually see that most of the "control" of the account goes to the trustee.
 This brings us to the obvious question.

 Uncle Sam defines the trustee of a 401(k) as the person who has the power to manage and control the plan and its assets.
 This person will also make decisions about which kinds of investments your plan's funds are going to.
 The trustee can make or break the self-directed account because they're the one holding that metaphorical checkbook.